Battle of the Vitamix 5200 Vs 5300: Which one deserves a Spot in Your Kitchen?

 You only need to add some detergent into the pitcher, fill halfway with water, and run the Self-Clean mode for 30 seconds.
 Ensure that you thoroughly rinse with water and dry before net use.

-If you were worried about the maintenance of either of the two, you would need not bothered.
+If you were worried about the maintenance of either of the two, you would need not be bothered.
 Their simplistic design ensures that they require very minimal maintenance.
 Additionally, each of the models comes with a 7-year full warranty on parts and labour.

 By default, the Vitamix 5300 comes with a wet blade for the classical blending needs, however, should you be planning to blend dry ingredients more frequently, and then you will need to get extra dry blades.